Do the Hodge spectra distinguish orbifolds from manifolds? Part 1: Introduction

 This paper is organized as follows: Section \ref{sec:background} provides background on Riemannian orbifolds, their singular strata, differential forms and the Hodge Laplacian.
 In Section \ref{sec:heattrace}, we construct the heat kernel, heat trace, and heat invariants for $p$-forms on orbifolds.
-Our construction follows the construction in the manifold case by Gaffney \cite{G58} and Patodi \cite{P71}, uses results of Donnelly and Patodi \cite{DP77} for good orbifolds, and parallels the adaptations in \cite{DGGW08}.
+Our construction follows the construction in the manifold case by Matthew Gaffney \cite{G58} and Vijay Kumar Patodi \cite{P71}, uses results of Donnelly and Patodi \cite{DP77} for good orbifolds, and parallels the adaptations in \cite{DGGW08}.
+Section \ref{applications} contains the proof of Theorem~\ref{thm:main1V4}.